HansKillinger/hsmm-pi/README.md

 Raspberry Pi Installation
 =========================

-1. Download the [Raspbian Jessie](https://downloads.raspberrypi.org/raspbian_latest) or [Raspbian Jessie Lite](https://downloads.raspberrypi.org/raspbian_lite_latest) disk image.
+1. Download the [Raspberry Pi OS Buster](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy) disk image.
 The Lite image is suitable for headless installations as it omits the graphical interface, web browser, etc.
 1. Write the image to an SD memory card.
 This involves formatting the SD card; I recommend the steps described at http://elinux.org/RPi_Easy_SD_Card_Setup
 1. Insert the card into a Raspberry Pi
 1. Connect the wired Ethernet port on the Pi to a network with Internet access